Advertising IconsFeaturedPrasoon Joshi

 His influence can still be seen in every marketer searching for a phrase that captures a brand's entire proposition in a few memorable words.

-Many campaigns are remembered for a season.
-The best of Prasoon Joshi's work continues to live in everyday conversations years after the media spend ended.
-In an industry obsessed with saying more, he proved that the right few words can be enough.
+The best of Joshi's work continues to live in everyday conversations long after the media spend has ended.
+In an industry often obsessed with saying more, he proved that the right few words can be enough.

 Keep reading